-Shimba Hills National Reserve
+Shimba Hills National Park

 Shimba Hills National Reserve is a small but ecologically rich protected area located in Kwale County, approximately 33 kilometers southwest of Mombasa, Kenya.
 Covering around 300 square kilometers, it is one of the most important coastal forests in East Africa and is managed by the Kenya Wildlife Service (KWS).
 The reserve offers a peaceful retreat from the busier coastal towns and is known for its unique blend of forest, grassland, and scenic hill landscapes.